The Rightful Place of Science

 Disasters & Climate Change

 In recent years the media, politicians, and activists have popularized the notion that climate change has made disasters worse.
 But what does the science actually say?
-Roger Pielke, Jr. takes a close look at the work of the Intergovernmental Panel on Climate Change, the underlying scientific research, and the data to give you the latest science on disasters and climate change.
+Roger Pielke Jr., professor in the Environmental Studies Program at the University of Colorado, takes a close look at the work of the Intergovernmental Panel on Climate Change, the underlying scientific research, and the data to give you the latest science on disasters and climate change.
 What he finds may surprise you and raise questions about the role of science in political debates.

 Creative nonfiction—the fastest-growing writing genre in the publishing world—means true stories well told, communicating ideas and information in an accessible narrative form to enlighten general readers.
 This purpose is becoming increasingly important as scholars of science, technology, and innovation policy attempt to connect with and influence a wider, more inclusive audience.
 This book is a collection of narrative essays that presents expert knowledge about science, technology, and innovation policy without the use of buzzwords and jargon.
 The essays in this book are the product of a landmark four-year program supported by the National Science Foundation called Think Write Publish, and the beginning of a worldwide narrative movement that will make a lasting impact on a large and diverse readership.